-One of the things I like best about aviation is the amazing stories from all the people I’ve worked with.
-Unlike most traditional (boring) jobs, the career of a pilot generally has a unique and fascinating back-story that deserves to be told.
+One of the things I like best about aviation is the amazing stories from all the people I’ve ever worked with.
+Unlike most traditional (boring) jobs, the career of a pilot generally has a unique and fascinating back-story that almost always deserves to be told.

 Jeff has worked for a few general aviation organisations, he’s owned a number of aircraft (including Yak 52’s and CT4’s), he’s worked in a number of countries, he has six jet type ratings and has worked for four airlines (with his first airline jet command at the age of 25).
 He’s currently in the fourth leg of his airline career and is shortly to commence command line training on the Airbus A320.
 In addition his line flying role, Jeff owns an international aircraft lease company.